25 Small Inground Pool Ideas for All Budgets

 12. Get Fancy with Waterline Tile

-13. Bring Fire Features into the Pool
+13. Bring Fire Features to the Pool

-14. Build a Wooden Deck
+14. Build a Deck

 One easy way that you can upgrade your pool is to choose a wooden deck.
 A wooden deck provides a refreshing, modern design and helps to separate the pool area from the rest of the outdoor living space.
+This can be accomplished with traditional wood materials or faux wood materials.

 15. Make It an Infinity Pool

 Infinity pools are perfect for anyone with a fantastic view from their backyard, or if you just like the look and sound of water going over the vanishing edge.
+This feature can really set you apart from your neighbors, but we caution it may change your last name to Jones.

 Keep in mind that infinity pools usually cost much more to install than regular inground pools.